Folic Acid Pregnancy-The Importance Of Taking It Before & During Early Pregnancy

 - Women who smoke regularly

 In most cases, women suffering from obesity are more likely to have a baby with a neural tube defect.
 Although the reason remains vague; some studies suggest that women with a higher Body Mass Index (BMI) usually have lower levels of folate in their blood.
 Significantly overweight women should consult with a healthcare professional prior to conceiving.
 This is primarily because the healthcare professional may prescribe more than 400 mcg of folic acid daily.
 (2)(4) If the mother has had a previous baby with a neural tube defect, it is important to alert the healthcare professional before attempting conception.

 Without the assistance of a professional, women in this particular situation are at a higher risk of experiencing another pregnancy complicated by an NTD.
 However, the risk can be reduced significantly by taking a larger dose of folic acid.
 (1) Women that have been diagnosed with diabetes or women taking anti-seizure medications for epilepsy are at a higher risk of having a baby with an NTD.
 Seeking the help of a healthcare professional at least a month prior to conception can help reduce the risk of having a baby with NTD.

-The professional can recommend the proper amount of folic acid and safely monitor the condition.
+A medical professional can recommend the proper amount of folic acid and safely monitor the condition.
 (2) Research has shown that the body absorbs the synthetic form of folic acid easier than the form that is available naturally in foods.
 (12) Generally, grain products and enriched cereals are fortified with the synthetic form.

 Foods that are rich in folate include: (12)